yusufbuyruk/homeexchange/README.md

 3. **Preference Rank Algorithm** (Proposed Algorithm):
    - Matches participants based on their preference rankings, offering a more flexible and optimized solution for home exchanges.

 ---
-## Project Objective

-The primary goal of this project is to offer an alternative solution to reduce commute times for people living in high-traffic areas.
-By allowing individuals to exchange homes, the project explores whether commute times can be significantly reduced.

----
 ## 1. Stable Roommate Algorithm (Irving's Algorithm)